openatv/WeatherInfo/README.md

 Weatherinfo is a multiplatform tool (runs on Enigma2 & Windows and probably many others).

-Purpose: get weather forecasts from msnWeather (MSN) and OpenWeatherMap (OWM)
+Purpose: get weather forecasts from msnWeather (MSN) and OpenMeteoWeather (OMW)

-Output : DICT (MSN, OMW & OWM), JSON-file (MSN, OMW & OWM)
+Output : DICT and JSON-file

 Learn more about the tool by running it in the shell: "python Weatherinfo.py -h"